envato/wp-envato-market/contributing.md

 ## Issue Reporting Guidelines

 - The issue list of this repo is **exclusively** for bug reports and feature requests.
-For simple questions, please use [Gitter](https://gitter.im/envato/envato-market).
 - Try to search for your issue, it may have already been answered or even fixed in the `wip` (Work in Progress) branch.
 - Check if the issue is reproducible with the latest stable version.
 If you are using a pre-release, please indicate the specific version you are using.
 - It is **required** that you clearly describe the steps necessary to reproduce the issue you are running into.
 Issues without clear reproducible steps will be closed immediately.